budproj/business/README.md

   <br>
 </p>
 <p align="center">
-Main backend application, designed for both application and domain layers.
+Main backend application, designed for both application and domain layers
 </p>

 ## 📖 About this